 However, according to Harris County's budget director, Daniel Ramos, the hike would only be temporary, and property taxes will revert back to the old rate in Fiscal Year 2026.

 Typically, state law requires that voters approve a property tax hike that is above 3.5%.
-However, Harris County was allowed an exception this year to raise it to 8%, due to the governor declaring the county as a disaster area.
+However, Harris County was allowed an exception this year to raise it by 8%, due to the governor declaring the county as a disaster area.

 Another thing to note on the November ballot is it calls for voters to consider a 71% flood control tax increase, which will cost the average household an extra $60 per year.
 If passed, the measure would generate $113 million in revenue to support the county's flood mitigation infrastructure.